makboc/Run-Analysis/CodeBook.md

 Data sets description:

 * data_set: This data set is received by applyin "rbind" on test and train data sets.
 Afterwards required variables were selected by appying "grep" function on column names.
+* data_of_averages: Received by applying "ddply" function with "mean" on data_set

 The complete list of variables of each feature vector is: